You're reading docs for Nextly Alpha. APIs may change between releases.

 pluginOverrides: {

-order: 80, // Sort position within that section
+order: 80, // Sort order within the target section

 appearance: {